OpenVidu/openvidu.io-docs/docs/demos/openvidu-call.md

 # openvidu-call
 <a href="https://github.com/OpenVidu/openvidu-call.git" target="_blank"><i class="icon ion-social-github"> Check it on GitHub</i></a>

-OpenVidu Call demo,<strong> built with 7</strong>,  allows users to make videoconference calls with many of the capabilities integrated by OpenVidu platform.
+OpenVidu Call demo, built with <strong>Angular 7</strong>,  allows users to make videoconference calls with many of the capabilities integrated by OpenVidu platform.
 It is a frontend-only application.

 OpenVidu-Call is composed by the six Angular components displayed in the image below.